James Budd: Governorship

 During his governorship, Budd pushed legislation through the California State Legislature in 1895 to create the Bureau of Highways, an agency to construct and manage maintenance to the state's growing road network.
 The Bureau of Highways would later evolve into the California Department of Transportation (Caltrans).
 The following year, Budd authorized the purchase of the Lake Tahoe Wagon Road, making it the first state highway.

 Budd's push for future legislation, however, was slowed by the Legislature, which was controlled by an increasingly hostile Republican majority.
 Although Budd was able to reduce state expenditures gradually, including closing down the State Printing Office, his reform program for increased railroad oversight was halted by the opposition, limiting his ability to make any long-term political reforms.

 With his health failing, Budd decided not to seek re-election in 1898.
 Budd would be the last Democrat to occupy the Governor's Office until Culbert Olson in 1939.

 Post governorship

 Following the end of his first and only term, Budd relocated to San Francisco, opening a law practice in the city.
 He served as an attorney to the Board of State Harbor Commissioners.
 In 1900, Budd was appointed by Governor Henry Gage as a member of the Regents of the University of California.

+Death and burial

-Budd died at the age of 57 on July 30, 1908 in Stockton, and is buried in the city's Rural Cemetery.
+Budd died at the age of 57 on July 30, 1908, in Stockton, and is buried in the city's Rural Cemetery.